Science: Physics Option

 A student interested in the Associate in Science (AS) degree in Science has to choose one of four options: Biology, Chemistry, Earth Systems and Environmental Science, or Physics.
 Each option prepares students for transfer to a complementary four-year degree program.
 Students in the Physics option usually transfer to colleges offering bachelor’s degrees in engineering (civil, electrical, mechanical, etc.) or in the physical sciences.
 Enrichment programs are offered to encourage students to continue their education beyond the bachelor degree by attending graduate or other professional programs (e.g., medical school, physician assistant programs, physical therapy programs).
 Please note that the option articulates with SUNY Empire State College.
 Please visit the Transfer Planning web site for more details.

-Upon successful completion of the Liberal Arts and Sciences program requirements, students will be able to:
+Upon successful completion of the Science program requirements, students will be able to:

 - Identify and apply the fundamental concepts and methods of a life or physical science.